Request Assistance

 Service Population

 Bridge Meadows has three housing communities of approximately 35 to 45 units each, all in the state of Oregon.
-Each community consists of units reserved for older adults (referred to as “elders” by the program) and units reserved for adoptive families (most of which are headed by kin caregivers).
+The community under construction in Tacoma, Washington will have 60 units total and is scheduled to open in Fall 2027.
+Each community consists of units reserved for older adults (referred to as “elders” by the program) and units reserved for families headed towards permanency—guardianship, adoption, reunification, or preservation (most of which are headed by kin caregivers).
 The townhomes for caregivers are intentionally built to accommodate larger families, recognizing that many caregivers are adopting or receiving guardianship of sibling groups.

 Bridge Meadows residents are encouraged to stay for as long as they need for their families or until their children are ready to launch, as the emphasis on community living encourages long-standing relationships with members.
-Approximately 95% of residents maintain stable housing, with some of the longer-term residents remaining at Bridge Meadows for over ten years.
+Bridge Meadows communities experience less than five percent turnover, indicating strong housing stability across the generations.

 A photo a Bridge Meadows community, with buildings and a large open space in the center.